“His face is misshapen, beaten by bricks. One of his eyes is swollen and closed. He looks like…he looks like me.”

 I really couldn’t shut Maria up about this one.
 The amount of messages I received from her in pure excitement were too many to count!
 Well, I don’t blame her.
 A book about a serial killer is definitely right up my street and the way this story is written put some of those bigger, well-established books of the same genre to shame.

-My fourth book to review for Books Of All Shades was Trash by Oliver McKie Brown.
+My fourth book to review for my book club was Trash by Oliver McKie Brown.
 Now, despite the misleading title, this book is far from a pile of trash.
 The story follows a serial killer, The Sycamore Strangler, who is influenced by his traumatic childhood of drugs and a mother who did anything but care for him.